paragkale/tidydata/CodeBook.md

     78. fBodyGyroJerkMagstd
     79. fBodyGyroJerkMagmeanFreq

-###Each row has a SubjectID, an Activity Type and vector of 79 values that are the means of the 79 measurements
+**Each row has a SubjectID, an Activity Type and vector of 79 values that are the means of the 79 measurements for the SubjectID-Activity pair.
+Hence each variable is in one column, each row represents one observation and the entire table represents exactly one observational unit.**

 ##Note
 For an in-dept understanding of the measurements, their units and interpretation, please refer the above mentioned publication